mvdctop/Movie_Data_Capture/README.md

 * When the user uses this software, if the user has any illegal acts in the local area, the user shall bear
 * It is strictly forbidden for users to use this software for commercial and personal intentions
 * Please delete the source code and binary program within 24 hours after downloading
+* The mother of the source seller will die
 * The author of this software yoshiko2 reserves the right of final decision and final interpretation
 * If the user does not agree with any of the above terms, please do not use this software
 ---